jrpz/jrpz.github.io_harp/_harp/posts/blast-from-the-past.md

 > "Hey let's make the hero spin!"
 > - said someone (forgot again.)

-At this point in my dev career I had not very much animation, though I had always wanted to.
+At this point in my dev career I had not done very much animation, though I had always wanted to.
 Originally I attempted to create the barrel rolling hero with some JavaScript and CSS animation, but the outcome was choppy and sluggish at times.

 Eventually I turned to [Raphael JS](http://raphaeljs.com/).
 Now I'm not sure why I originally chose Raphael JS and I don't think I would choose it again.
 But I did and here's a pen of the barrel rolling hero.